I run into my fair share of “gotchas” as an Arch Linux user. I also stand firmly

 So that’s what I did.
 I booted up my trusty thumb drive, went through the steps

-to get wireless networking up and running, mounted my partitions, chrooted the
+to get wireless networking up and running, mounted my partitions, chroot

 Arch way, and reinstalled the now missing packages.